SherG/tester1/site/content/post/privacy-policy.md

 We take great care in implementing and maintaining the security of the Site and your information.
 We employ industry standard procedures and policies to ensure the safety of the information we collect and retain, and prevent unauthorized use of any such information, and we require any third party to comply with similar security requirements, in accordance with this Privacy Policy.

-For example, we use TLS/SSL to encrypt the connection between this Site and its web servers and the transmission of all data.
-This Site is hosted on Amazon Web Services (AWS), one of the industry’s most trusted and secure cloud-based solutions.
+For example, we use <a href="https://www.digicert.com/ssl/" target="blank">TLS/SSL</a> to encrypt the connection between this Site and its web servers and the transmission of all data.
+This Site is built with <a href="https://jamstack.org/" target="blank">JAMstack technology</a> and distributed by the <a href="https://www.netlify.com/products/edge/" target="blank">Netlify Edge</a> application delivery network, one of the industry’s most secure, reliable, and advanced platforms.
 Although we take reasonable steps to safeguard information, we cannot be responsible for the acts of those who gain unauthorized access or abuse our Site, and we make no warranty, express, implied or otherwise, that we will prevent such access.

-## Transfer of data outside the European Economic Area (EEA)
+## Transfer of data outside the <a href="https://en.wikipedia.org/wiki/European_Economic_Area" target="blank">European Economic Area (EEA)</a>

 Please note that some data recipients may be located outside the EEA.
 In such cases we will transfer your data only to such countries as approved by the European Commission as providing adequate level of data protection, or enter into legal agreements ensuring an adequate level of data protection.